tuxy-streamer/blog/content/posts/language-server-protocols.md

 ---
-title: "How Does Your Code Editor Knows Your Language Better Than You Could?"
+title: "Language Server Protocols"
 description: "Explore how your code editor uses features like syntax highlighting, code completion, linting, and debugging to enhance coding efficiency and streamline workflows.
 These tools boost productivity, letting you focus on problem-solving instead of language details."
 date: 2024-09-30T20:18:38+05:30
 draft: false
-categories: [Productivity, Code Editor]
+categories: ["Productivity", "Code Editor"]
-tags: [lsp]
+tags: ["lsp"]
 ---

 Most of you are using code editors like VSCode or IDEs like PyCharm for coding.